EthanCai/programming-learning-notes/python-learning-notes.md

 - [Home Assistant](https://home-assistant.io): Home Assistant is an open-source home automation platform running on Python 3.
 Track and control all devices at home and automate control.
 Installation in less than a minute.

-## GIS

-- [Geodis](https://github.com/EverythingMe/geodis): Geodis is a simple and fast python module that allows you to convert IP addresses and latitude/longitude coordinates into geographical locations such as cities, zipcodes and countries.

 ------------------------